Watch the video to learn why placement is broken and how it can be fixed.

 The NROC Project created EdReady, an adaptive math and English learning platform, to make it easy for institutions to move away from high-stakes college placement tests.
 EdReady is being adopted across the country to significantly improve college placement practices, ensuring that students and institutions both benefit.

 Texas College Bridge is a personalized, self-paced college math and English readiness program powered by EdReady.
-Students who successfully complete the Texas college Bridge program earn a TSIA (Texas Success Initiative Assessment) exemption accepted at nearly 70 partnering colleges and universities across the state.
+Students across more than 400 participating districts who successfully complete the Texas College Bridge program earn a TSIA (Texas Success Initiative Assessment) exemption accepted at 90 partnering colleges and universities across the state.
 The exemption allows students to immediately enroll in credit-bearing courses without having to take a high-stakes placement test.

 Early efficacy data from Dallas College show that students who enrolled in Dallas College after successfully completing Texas College Bridge had a higher overall passing percentage than college students who did not participate in Texas College Bridge.

 “I was thrilled to see the passing rate of 76.5% for students in English and 89.1% for students in math.
 It is rewarding to see such high success rates in a population that is considered at-risk, academically speaking.
 It was nice to be part of a project that produced results to be proud of.”

 — Ivan Dole, Dallas College, Professor of English and Developmental English

 Nevada State College implemented EdReady as an initial placement diagnostic and as an independent-study remediation option for students to use before they arrived on campus.
 The placement of new students into college-level math courses increased from 24% to 42%.

 "The goal is to remove all of the bottlenecks and give students at least one successful math experience in their lives.
 Needless to say, we, and our students, are thrilled."